psychemedia/island-storynotes/_spithead_mutiny_src.md

 Given, &c. the 1st of May, 1797.

-(L. S.) At the Court of St. James's, the third of May , 1797.
+(L. S.) At the Court of St. James's, the third of May, 1797.
 Prsent, the King's most Excellent Majesty in council.

 Whereas there was this day read at the board a report from a committee of the Lords of most Honourable Privy Council, viz.